 The Group monitors capital using a gearing ratio, which is total debt divided by total equity.
-Total debt includes trade payables, other payables and accruals, tax payable, lease liabilities and financial liabilities at fair value through profit or loss, less cash and cash equivalents.
-As at 31 December 2019, the Group's gearing ratio was a negative value as compared to approximately 173.3% as at 31 December 2018 primarily due to the conversion of the preference shares, which were accounted for as financial liabilities at fair value through profit or loss, into ordinary shares prior to the listing of our Shares on the Stock Exchange on 7 May 2019 (the "Listing Date").
+Total debt includes trade payables and other payables and accruals, less cash and cash equivalents.
+As at 31 December 2020, the Group's gearing ratio was 7.6% as compared to a negative value as at 31 December 2019 primarily due to the decrease in cash and cash equivalents.